stamen/maperture/README.md

 - `branchPattern`: An object that specifies how to build a URL to fetch a style living on a branch with the following keys:
   - `pattern`: a tokenized url pattern using `{branch}` and `{style}` tokens
   - `styles`: an array specifying specific styles you can view on the specified branch
+- `stylePresetUrls`: An array of URLs pointing to additional presets.
+URLs must point to JSON arrays containing objects of the same shape as those in `stylePresets`.

 For more details on how these should look, see the example in [`src/config/local.example.js`](./src/config/local.example.js).